dahlsailrunner/tccc2019-angular-starter/README.md

 It additionally triggers a UI alert which is the red box you see on the page using the Alert Service described further below.

 # Environments / Configuration
 Any environment-specific configuration values should be contained in the appropriately-named environment.ts file in the `src/environments` folder.
-API base addresses, the Unified Login URL, and other such info would go into these files.
+API base addresses, the OIDC provider URL, and other such info would go into these files.

 To add an environment, start by adding a new `environment.<newenvironment>.ts` file into the `src/environments` folder.
 Copy the settings from `environment.ts` and make the appropriate updates.